 Sue is committed to advancing pediatric functionality in HIT and giving practicing pediatricians a voice in software advancement.
 As the company’s Medical Director, she believes one of her critical roles in Office Practicum is to be the pediatrician’s advocate.
 She continues to run her own NCQA-Level 3 Medical Home practice where Office Practicum software advancements are alpha-tested.

-Sue lives in Bucks County, PA with her husband, Greg, CEO of OP.
+Sue lives in Bucks County, PA with her husband, Greg, CTO of OP.
 In their spare time when they are not passionately discussing OP, they enjoy time at the beach and playing a competitive game of Scrabble.